EU keeps market guessing with designation of Arkady Volozh

 This characterisation is at odds with the assessment of renowned Russian propagandist Margarita Simonyan (the head of RT), who once dubbed Yandex “worse than Google” for all the “anti-government content” which it promotes.

 Volozh and Yandex have come under criticism for the company’s news aggregator service, which currently appears on the homepage.
-In fact, the service isn’t called “news”, but rather “what’s in the Russian media today”, and it produces the top headlines from Russian media at any given time.
+In fact, the service isn’t called “news”, but rather, “what’s in the Russian media today”, and it produces the top headlines from Russian media at any given time.

 The problem with this service is that as a news aggregator, it is legally required to source headlines from media outlets officially listed on the Russian media watchdog’s register.
-Moreover, new legislation introduced after Russia’s invasion of Ukraine placed further restrictions on local media, for example requiring them to refer to the war as a “special operation”, further skewing the results of the service towards the Russian Government line on Ukraine.
+Moreover, new legislation introduced after Russia’s invasion of Ukraine placed further restrictions on local media, for example requiring them to refer to the war as a “special operation”, further skewing the results of the service towards the Russian government line on Ukraine.

-According to one industry insider: “The news service has been somewhat problematic for a while as, over time, it has been required to show an increasingly narrow view of the world.
+According to one industry insider, “the news service has been somewhat problematic for a while as, over time, it has been required to show an increasingly narrow view of the world.
 But until the war started it was still relatively harmless.
 And maybe there was even some value to users in showing what the Russian media was writing about.
 After 24 February, everything changed, and the service became toxic.”

-In the days following the start of the war, Yandex announced that it was exploring options to dispose of the News service.
+In the days following the start of the war, Yandex announced that it was exploring options to dispose of the news service.

 What happens next